 - Self-management

-- Develop and renew skills
+- Developing and renewing skills

-- Meet new people
+- Meeting new people

 - Self-esteem

-- Learn to live well with HIV
+- Learning to live well with HIV

-- Overcome personal barriers.
+- Overcoming personal barriers.

-- Ageing with a BBV
+- Ageing with a BBV:

 - ageing well